amirmasoudabdol/Bilbo/docs/doxygen/Classes/classsam_1_1_random_selection.md

 In this method, [Journal](/doxygen/Classes/classsam_1_1_journal/) does not check any criteria for accepting or rejecting a submission.
-Each submission has 50% chance of being accepted.
+Each submission has 50% chance of being accepted or not.